 c.)
 Welf Crozzo, the one trick pony

 The presentation of DanMachi is a mixed bag of passable to awful.
-There are moments where the show boasts well-choreographed action scenes that get you pumped up, only to be followed up by jarring CGI monsters and choppy animation.
-This lack of consistency can be contributed to J.C.Staff's workload, as they were also adapting Shokugeki no Soma during the same period they worked on DanMachi.
+There are moments where the show boasts decently-choreographed action scenes that get you pumped up, only to be followed up by jarring CGI monsters and choppy animation.
+This lack of consistency can be contributed to J.C.Staff's workload, as they were also adapting Shokugeki no Soma during the same period they worked on DanMachi, which could have resulted in an improper allocation of manpower.
 The art, for the most part, was appealing, with suitable color choices that made the landscapes and characters pop.
-A kind of wispy tone to the way the characters moved and a carefree disposition in the way the world was colored to life.
-They also used more subdued color choices when dealing with dungeon levels or during crucial narrative moments.
-It's a minor detail but one that's still worth noting.
+The peppy tone in which the characters moved and carefree disposition in how its world was colored to life helped compensate where other departments failed.

 And then there were introductions to people that amount to nothing at all.

-For example, characters like Welf Crozzo was given a backstory within one episode just to serve the role of a plot device.
-A character whose entire purpose in the narrative is to be Bell's blacksmith.
-This isn't just an isolated incident either, every character introduced after the three episode mark is simply pushed off an assembly line with no time given to even let the "archetype" that is their paint to dry.
+For example, characters like Welf Crozzo was given a backstory, motivation and character introduction within one episode just to serve the role of a plot device.
+A character whose entire purpose in the narrative is to be Bell's blacksmith, yet is marketed as a defining side character despite the rushed-job given to indoctrinate him into the group.
+This isn't just an isolated incident either, as every character introduced after the third episode mark is simply pushed off an assembly line with no time given to even let the "archetype" that is their paint to dry.

 So at the end of the day, you're not watching this because it has something to offer, you're watching it because there's nothing else to do.